wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 ------------------------------------------------------ transition #0 thread: 0
 gov.nasa.jpf.vm.choice.ThreadChoiceFromSet {id:"ROOT" ,1/1,isCascaded:false}
       [50072 insn w/o sources]
+DrunkCarnivalShooterImpl.java:152 : DrunkCarnivalShooterImpl shooter = new DrunkCarnivalShooterImpl();
+...
 ------------------------------------------------------ transition #1 thread: 0
 gov.nasa.jpf.vm.choice.BreakGenerator {id:"MAX_TRANSITION_LENGTH" ,1/1,isCascaded:false}
       [48603 insn w/o sources]
+...
 ------------------------------------------------------ transition #2 thread: 0
 gov.nasa.jpf.vm.choice.IntIntervalGenerator[id="verifyGetInt(II)",isCascaded:false,0..3,delta=+1,cur=0]
       [22 insn w/o sources]
+DrunkCarnivalShooterImpl.java:158 : int t = Verify.getInt(0, 3);
+...
 ------------------------------------------------------ transition #3 thread: 0
 gov.nasa.jpf.vm.choice.IntIntervalGenerator[id="verifyGetInt(II)",isCascaded:false,0..2,delta=+1,cur=0]
       [64 insn w/o sources]
+DrunkCarnivalShooterImpl.java:47 : int offsetNum = rand.nextInt(3) - 1;
 ...
 ```

+The trace represents all the Java instructions that have executed up to the
+point of the failure.
 Now let's try to break down that trace.
-A transition happens in the course of
+A transition
-travering the program state space.
-Whenever there is a "choice" between one
+happens in the course of travering the program state space.
+Whenever there
-more program states, a transition is recorded with the selected choice.
-When
+is a "choice" between one more program states, a transition is recorded with
-is JPF presented with a choice?
+the selected choice.
+When is JPF presented with a choice?

 1. When it encounters Verify.getInt, it is presented with a range of user
    inputs each of which represents a separate path that JPF can take.
 Same